COVID-19 Business Manual

 If you have PPE to donate to help support Utah small businesses, please submit your information here.

 Protecting Higher-Risk Individuals

-In every phase of COVID-19 risk identified in the Utah Leads Together plan, high-risk individuals and the companies that employ them should follow instructions issued by the Utah Department of Health.
+In every level of COVID-19 restriction identified in the Utah Leads Together plan, high-risk individuals and the companies that employ them should follow instructions issued by the Utah Department of Health.

 Individuals in higher-risk categories, including those who are immunocompromised, should continue to follow stricter protocols, and exercise all possible caution.
 Individuals who work or live with persons in higher-risk categories should also continue following stricter guidance.

 Outbreak Response Plan

 Employers should prepare an Outbreak Response Plan using the following process: